JumpIn-Git/swww-script/README.md

 # swww script
 A python script for swww
+If you have any issues or want to improve the code, feel free to make a issue <3 I might add animation support in the future

 # Usage
 1. Clone the script with git clone https://github.com/JumpIn-Git/swww-script, anywhere you want